gbhjester/sinsmeshconv/README.md

 Small script to convert text .mesh models to .smd.

 ## ISSUES
-UV maps are rotated 180 degrees
+Exported models and uv maps are flipped on the x axis.